vempr/midnight-stealth/README.md

 crazy parents are walking around the house.
 This is a *FNAF-esque + typing* game, so I do apologize if your hands aren't fast enough for Midnight Stealth.
 Made in **Godot** for **Siege Hackathon** :)

+You can watch the demo video [here](https://youtu.be/PNmCO0DFdXo).
+A few minutes later, it took me 5 attempts to beat and I was really close to 6AM.

 ![](https://github.com/vempr/midnight-stealth/blob/dd002d472cfec3be2e5436f5fca91c7575394f1a/assets/readme/week-2.jpg)

 ## How to beat MS